skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 -   ADDIMGCLGE for all .iso file

--   Restore the libraries from the .iso file to target LPAR's required
+-   Restore the libraries from the .iso file to target LPAR's required library
-    > library

-10. []{#_heading=h.2s8eyo1 .anchor}Timing estimates
+## Timing Estimates<a name="estimates"></a>

-> Below is the time estimate of some time-consuming activities
+Below is the time estimate of some time-consuming activities

--   Creation of .iso on windows NFS mount :3 hrs to create 1\*400 GB
+-   Creation of .iso on windows NFS mount :3 hrs to create 1\*400 GB .ISO
-    > .iso

-> Best approach is to create 4 .iso file on parallel sessions (takes
-> around 5 hrs)
+Best approach is to create 4 .iso file on parallel sessions (takes around 5 hrs)

--   Copy of file from windows to Databox SMB drive: 1\*400 Gb file took
-    > 1 hr 45 mins
+-   Copy of file from windows to Databox SMB drive: 1\*400 Gb file took 1 hr 45 mins.

-> Running 2 parallel copy gave best speed in our tests
+Running 2 parallel copy gave best speed in our tests

--   Copy file from blob to windows: 2\*400 GB files copy in parallel
-    > took 2 hrs 30 mins
+-   Copy file from blob to windows: 2\*400 GB files copy in parallel took 2 hrs 30 mins.

--   FTP from windows VM to IBM i target LPAR (same environment): 1\*400
-    > GB files in parallel took 1 hr 10 mins
+-   FTP from windows VM to IBM i target LPAR (same environment): 1\*400 GB files in parallel took 1 hr 10 mins.

-> Parallel FTP did not increase the overall speed, ensure that the IBM i
-> FTP parameters are tuned to give best transfer speed
+Parallel FTP did not increase the overall speed, ensure that the IBM i FTP parameters are tuned to give best transfer speed.

-#### Next steps
+#### Next steps<a name="nextsteps"></a>

 **Main Overview**
 > [Skytap Well-Architected Framework](../../)